eastgenomics/eggd_vep/Readme.md

 ## Notes
 - This app uses a buffer_size of 500 variants and parallelised the maximum number of cores available.
 As a default, this app runs using mem1_ssd1_v2_x16 which translates to 16 cores.
 This was chosen to speed up set up.
+- The default behaviour of this app is to normalise the input vcf as all default annotation used is also normalised to be able to appropriately compare and annotate the vcf.
+The `normalise` option was built to ensure compatibility with copy-number vcfs which do not require normalisation.